WelliksonWester/WelliksonWester/README.md

 About me:

-- 👨‍🏫 I work as a Billing Analyst
+- 📊 I currently work as a **Billing Analyst**
-- 👨‍🔧 I'm studying Software Engineering at Univag
+- 💻 I'm pursuing a **Software Engineering degree** at Univag
-- 👨‍💻 I've a degree in Agribusiness Management
-- 📊 I hold a Technical Diploma in Business Administration
-- 🎓 Talk to me in English or Portuguese
+- 🎓 Graduated in **Agribusiness Management** and **Business Administration Technician**
-- 😊 Pronouns: He/Him
+- 🌱 I'm passionate about technology, logic, and building useful things from scratch
+- 🔄 I'm shifting careers from business to **tech**, with a focus on back-end development
+- 🧠 I'm neurodivergent (TDAH), which leads me to find creative ways to learn and teach
-- ⚡ Fun fact: In my veins runs the thrill of FPS games and the rush of clutch moments!
+- 🎮 In my free time, I dive into FPS games and love clutch moments
+- 🌎 Languages: **Portuguese (native)** | **English (intermediate/advanced)**

 Tools I work with: